SupremeDevice/tvbrosbox/README.md

 7. Loading from multiple USB drives
 8. Support for USB drives
 9. Support for using LCD or a different screen
+10. Supports mode to play Simpsons only content
+11. Supports playing of Simpsons commentary while in Simpsons mode (Issue is if commentary is weaker in volume and omxplayer can't adjust gain on the fly)

 Requirements:
 A. Encoding Videos